Damien Fitzpatrick

-Damien Nicholas Fitzpatrick (born 8 June 1989) is an Australia professional rugby union player of Irish descent.
-He currently plays for the New South Wales Waratahs in Super Rugby.
+Damien Nicholas Fitzpatrick (born 8 June 1989) is an Australian former professional rugby union player of Irish descent.
+He last played for the New South Wales Waratahs in Super Rugby.
 He was captain of the Sydney Rays team in the National Rugby Championship in 2017 and 2018.
-His position of choice is Hooker.
+His position of choice was Hooker.

 Early life

 Damien Fitzpatrick was born in Sydney, Australia and grew up on the Lower North Shore.
 He began playing rugby at the Mosman Whales club where he was initially a breakaway and No. 8.
 During his schoolboy years at St. Joseph's College, Hunters Hill he switched to hooker, the position he continued playing for his representative and professional career.

 In 2007 Fitzpatrick captained the St. Joseph's First XV to an undefeated premiership.
 His form during the competition earned him further representative honours as he captained the Combined GPS First XV and represented NSW at the Australian Schools Championships.
 He was awarded the highest honour in schoolboy rugby by being named captain of the Australian Schoolboys XV.
 The team went undefeated that year defeating touring teams from England, Samoa and New Zealand.